Maxmelon326/Credit-card-fraud-detection/README.md

 - 📁 **Deployed as an interactive app using Streamlit**.

 ## 📁 Dataset
+This data is from Amex Kaggle dataset and can be downloaded from https://www.kaggle.com/datasets/pradip11/amexpert-codelab-2021/data
 - Sourced from a simulated credit card customer dataset (`train.csv` and `test.csv`).
 - Contains demographic, financial, and behavioral features:
   - Age, Income, Employment Duration, Occupation, Credit Score, Previous Defaults, etc.